The gynecologists at OHSU’s Center for Women’s Health offer expert, sensitive care for teens. You’ll find:

 Meningococcal vaccine: This protects against meningitis, an infection of the lining of the brain or spinal cord.

 Tetanus-diphtheria-pertussis: This protects against tetanus, diphtheria and whooping cough.

 Varicella vaccine: This protects against chickenpox.

 COVID-19 vaccine: This protects against the virus that causes COVID-19.
-The CDC recommends two doses and an updated (bivalent) booster for teens.

 My period is irregular.
 Should I see a doctor?
 If your period is irregular two years after it started, it’s a good idea to see a doctor.